InfluxDB¶

 , which must be namespaced with your organization (example: <orgname>_<dbname>

 ).
-If it does not already exist, a new Grafana Organization for your Group.
-We usually create two database users
+If it does not already exist, a new Grafana Organization will be created for your group.
+We usually create two database users per organization, one with read-only access permissions for Grafana and one with read-write for sensors and admin tasks.

 Please note that it is more efficient to use a single database for different kinds of experiments.
 You can use tags and fields to organize your measurements.
 Tags are indexed and provide fast queries to select data.
 Use them to tag your measurements by Location, Room, Experiment, etc.